 |01B - Support policies for short-term lending info_outline||

-No amount/estimate: (i) March 17, The required reserve ratio on domestic currency deposits of commercial banks has also been lowered from 5% to 4% to ease liquidity conditions; 16 June 2020, The Central Bank of Sri Lanka (CBSL) decided to reduce the Statutory Reserve Ratio (SRR) applicable on all rupee deposit liabilities of licensed commercial banks (LCBs) by 2 percentage points from 4% to 2%, where it has since remained unchanged; (ii) 31 March 2020, CBSL Lowered the minimum daily liquidity requirements for Licensed Finance Companies (LFCs) with regards to holdings of time deposits (from 10% to 6%), savings deposits (from 15% to 10%), borrowings (retained at 5%), and government securities (from 7.5% to 5%) to ease stress on liquidity for a six-month period up to 30 September; On 30 September 2020, this was extended for another 6 months up to 31 March 2021; (iii) 16 April 2020, Lowered the minimum daily reserve requirement for licensed commercial banks to 20% from 90% to ease overnight liquidity needs; (iii) May 13, The liquidity coverage ratio and net stable funding ratios have been reduced to 90%.
+No amount/estimate: (i) 17 March 2020, The required reserve ratio on domestic currency deposits of commercial banks has also been lowered from 5% to 4% to ease liquidity conditions; 16 June 2020, The Central Bank of Sri Lanka (CBSL) decided to reduce the Statutory Reserve Ratio (SRR) applicable on all rupee deposit liabilities of licensed commercial banks (LCBs) from 4% to 2%, where it has since remained unchanged; (ii) 31 March 2020, CBSL Lowered the minimum daily liquidity requirements for Licensed Finance Companies (LFCs) with regards to holdings of time deposits (from 10% to 6%), savings deposits (from 15% to 10%), borrowings (retained at 5%), and government securities (from 7.5% to 5%) to ease stress on liquidity for a six-month period up to 30 September; On 30 September 2020, this was extended for another 6 months up to 31 March 2021; (iii) 16 April 2020, Lowered the minimum daily reserve requirement for LCBs to 20% from 90% to ease overnight liquidity needs; (iv) 13 May 2020, The liquidity coverage ratio and net stable funding ratios have been reduced to 90%.

 |01C - Forex operations info_outline||

-No amount/estimate: (i) March 19, The CBSL introduced the following measures for licensed commercial banks to adopt for a period of 3 months to ease the pressure on the exchange rate.
-These include suspending the facilitation of motor vehicle importation until July 19.
-It also includes suspension of importation of nonessential goods, which was extended indefinitely on June 30.
+No amount/estimate: (i) 19 March 2020, The CBSL introduced the following measures for licensed commercial banks to adopt for a period of 3 months to ease the pressure on the exchange rate.
+These include suspending the facilitation of motor vehicle importation until 19 July 2020.
+It also includes suspension of importation of nonessential goods, which was extended indefinitely on 30 June 2020.
 The purchase of Sri Lanka international sovereign bonds (ISBs) was also suspended.
-On June 19, Banks were allowed to purchase ISBs, provided it is funded with new foreign currency inflows to the banks; (ii) April, Inward remittances will be exempted from certain regulations and taxes; (iii) April 2, Restrictions on capital outflows through suspension of investment-related remittances; On June 25, this was extended for another 6 months from 2 July 2020 to 1 January 2021; 5 January 2021, The restriction on capital outflow remittances was extended for another 6 months from 2 January to 1 July 2021 [update]; (iv) 23 September 2020, CBSL approved the buying and selling of USD/LKR for a period of 1 to 2 years to nonresident investors to encourage the inflow of foreign currency into the country.
+On 19 June 2020, Banks were allowed to purchase ISBs, provided it is funded with new foreign currency inflows to the banks; (ii) April 2020, Inward remittances will be exempted from certain regulations and taxes; (iii) 2 April 2020, Restrictions on capital outflows through suspension of investment-related remittances; On 25 June 2020, this was extended for another 6 months from 2 July 2020 to 1 January 2021; 5 January 2021, The restriction on capital outflow remittances was extended for another 6 months from 2 January to 1 July 2021 [update]; (iv) 23 September 2020, CBSL approved the buying and selling of USD/LKR for a period of 1 to 2 years to nonresident investors to encourage the inflow of foreign currency into the country.

 |02 - Credit creation info_outline||LKR150,000,000,000||USD810,562,472|